jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 This is indeed cause for celebration!
 And perhaps researchers like Uri the Tool User will come across Tina's awesome tool and share in Tina's enthusiasm for the project!
-The informatics tool may be just what they were needing for their research project!
+The bioinformatics tool may be just what they were needing for their research project!

 ![](https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcf14585424_0_11)

 Uri the Tool User can't wait to apply Tina's awesome tool to their project!
-But, it may not be long before Uri encounters errors, or questions about Tina's awesome tool, no matter how well-crafted Tina has programmed it.
+But, it may not be long before Uri encounters errors, or questions about Tina's awesome tool, no matter how high quality Tina's programming of the tool is.

 ![](https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcf14585424_0_27)